Why was Cardano Invented?

 Previously, the Ethereum blockchain was unique in being able to offer smart contracts that allowed developers and service providers to deliver anything they wanted to consumers, from financial services to retail sales and engineering.
-However, there is a new project on the block(chain) that is in the process of developing a next-generation smart contracts platform.
+However, there is a new project on the block(chain), that has developed a next-generation smart contracts platform.

 Cardano is one of the world’s biggest blockchain projects to date, based upon scientific philosophies and peer-reviewed academic research.
-The Cardano platform is designed to offer decentralised applications (dApps) and allow for the deployment of smart contracts with unrivalled security and scalability, compared with the likes of Ethereum.
-The Cardano crypto coin (ADA) has seen its price rise significantly since launch to become one of the top ten cryptocurrencies on the market.
-Subsequently, many of the world’s top crypto trading brokers and exchanges now allow investors to buy Cardano ADA.
+The Cardano platform is designed to offer decentralised applications (dApps) and allow for the deployment of smart contracts with unrivalled security and scalability.
+The Cardano token, (ADA) has seen its price rise significantly since launch to become one of the top fifteen cryptocurrencies available on the market (February, 2020).

 - A smart contracts platform to rival Ethereum